Yellow Dog Poop: What Does It Mean?

 Other symptoms to watch out for:

 Yellow poop accompanied by lethargy, fever, or abdominal pain could be a sign of a greater health issue, so be sure to keep a close eye on your dog’s behavior.
-Always seek veterinary help if the yellow pigment of your dog’s stool persists for more than a day or two.
+Always seek veterinary help if the yellow coloring of your dog’s stool persists for more than a day or two.

 Tip: If your dog is used to a certain brand or type of dog food, a sudden change in diet could lead to yellow mucus or bile in your dog’s stool.
 To prevent this from happening, it’s better to slowly incorporate new food into your dog’s diet rather than abruptly changing what they eat.